lacrendic/rdevs/README.md

 #### Reading tables

 The function `readtable` require the names of files to read.
 You can read simoultaneus files.
-This function not necessary require all tables with the same number columns because use the `rbind.fill` function of the `plyr` package.
+This function not necessary require all tables with the same number columns because use the `rbind.fill` function in the `plyr` package.